survivejs/maintenance-book/manuscript/infrastructure/01-processes.md

 Designing and maintaining solid development processes is an important part of project maintenance.
 A good process supports project longevity and encourages people to push it further.
 A bad process hinders progress and may even make it impossible.

-You'll learn about continuous integration in the next chapter.
+You’ll learn about continuous integration in the next chapter.
 The practice complements process thinking in a technical way.